thanos-io/thanos/docs/contributing/coding-style-guide.md

 Overall try to NOT use bash.
 For scripts longer than 30 lines, consider writing it in Go as we did [here](https://github.com/thanos-io/thanos/blob/55cb8ca38b3539381dc6a781e637df15c694e50a/scripts/copyright/copyright.go).

+A useful library for writing shell-like scripts in Go is [script](https://github.com/bitfield/script).

-If you have to, we follow the Google Shell style guide: https://google.github.io/styleguide/shellguide.html
+If you must use bash, follow the Google Shell style guide: https://google.github.io/styleguide/shellguide.html